 In theory, working remotely is all good: you reach a new level of productivity without compromising your quality of life.
 In practice, not every IT professional is up to the challenge of remote work.
-Find out where you fit the remote worker profile.
+It’s crucial to know if it fits your vibe and boosts your career.
+From spotting signs you’re ready to uncover the perks, find out where you fit the remote worker profile, and if it syncs with your career goals.

 It is quite different to be a freelancer who develops each project in isolation than to work outside the office as a member of a cohesive yet geographically distant team.
 And there’s nothing wrong with that!
 It’s just a matter of profile.
 This Caileen Holden article exemplifies this well.